holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 <inline-notification type="tip" title="Exercise">

-1. Check that your are still in a `nix-shell`
+1. Check that your are still in a `nix-shell`.
-   _The beginning of the command line will have nix-shell in it_
+   _The beginning of the command line should have nix-shell in it_
-2. Check that your are still in the folder `1.basic/0.zome-functions/exercise`
+2. Check that your are still in the folder `1.basic/0.zome-functions/exercise`.
 3. Compile your code: `./run_build.sh`.
 4. Run the tests by running our the following script: `./run_test.sh`.
-5. Inspect the error
+5. Inspect the error.

 </inline-notification>